 Above: Schematic illustration of processes contributing to the physical and chemical evolution of the Earth's core and the core-mantle boundary.
 Teaching Interests

-I have enjoyed teaching a diverse range of Earth and planetary science topics in many different educational environments.
-I have worked with students at many levels, from high school up through graduate school.
-I have advised several undergraduate and graduate students on experimental and modeling research projects related to Earth formation and evolution.
-I have taught both Earth and planetary science at an introductory university level, and upper level university courses.
-I have also given several public lectures at museums, and for local rock and mineral clubs.
-I am passionate about science and discovery, and happy to share my enthusiasm with interested and motivated students at all levels and of all backgrounds.
+I have enjoyed teaching a diverse range of Earth and planetary science and physics topics in many different educational environments.
+I have worked with students at every level, from high school through graduate school.
+I have advised several undergraduate and graduate students on experimental and modeling research projects related to planet formation and evolution.
+I have taught both Earth and planetary science and physics at an introductory college level, and upper level university courses.
+I have also given several public lectures at museums, and for local rock and mineral clubs, and amateur astronomy clubs.
+I am passionate about science and discovery, and very happy to share my enthusiasm with interested and motivated students at all levels and of all backgrounds.

 Above: Photomicrograph of chondrules in thin section under cross polarized light from meteorite ALH 77011.
 Field of view is approximately 2 mm.

 Image Credit: Kasey Todd (MS Student at NIU)